Before you can have wealth in your wallet, you need to have wealth in your head.

 What I’m saying is wealth is a state of mind before it ever becomes a reality for anyone.

-This is kind of what Think And Grow Rich is all about, but there’s more to it.
+This is kind of what Napoleon Hill talks about in Think And Grow Rich.
+But there’s more to it.

 You can do practical things to really set yourself up for the best money mindset.